 Online banking probably wouldn’t happen if accountants didn’t notice that the costs of maintaining an online banking system are much less than that of the branches.

 Transitioning to online was a strategic and beneficial move for banks.
-Unfortunately, just because you are on the web doesn’t mean you understand it.
+Unfortunately, just because you are on the web doesn’t mean you nail it.
 On the other hand, Fintechs secure the clients better than any bank with a suitable and efficient online strategy.

 First of all, the Fintech revolution started during the last financial crisis in 2008.
 Previous finance sector employees who lost their jobs weren't ready to give up on finance.
 They teamed up with IT professionals and started creating Fintech startups that were solving people’s problems instead of banking problems.